DHTMLX/gantt-docs/data/api/gantt_task_unscheduled_time_template.md

 };

 @returns:
-- text		string | void		html text which will be rendered in the grid for the columns with the Date values
+- text		string | void		an HTML text which will be rendered in the grid for the columns with the Date values

 @template:	api_template
 @descr: